BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 - *2025.06*, **Bo Zhou (Presenter)**, Ronghui Liu.
 [Rationally inattentive route choice: A link-based model](https://tristan2025.org/proceedings/TRISTAN2025_ExtendedAbstract_493.pdf).
 12th Triennial Symposium on Transportation Analysis, Okinawa, Japan.

 # 🚀 Connect With me
 Whether you’re an researcher or a student, I’d love to hear from you.
-I'm always open to new ideas, collaborations, and conversations about shaping the future of AI for transport.
+I'm always open to new ideas, collaborations, and conversations about shaping the future of AI for transport and AI for rational inattention.

 ## 💡 Research & Proposals
-I have completed a research projected granted by National Nature Science Foundation of China and a research projected granted by Nature Science Foundation of Chongqing.
+I have completed a research projected granted by National Nature Science Foundation of China, and a research projected granted by Nature Science Foundation of Chongqing.
 I welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.

 ## 🎤 Talks & Workshops
-I offer tailored presentations, workshops, and guest lectures for academic audiences on AI for transport.
+I offer tailored presentations, workshops, and guest lectures for academic audiences on AI for transport and AI for rational inattention.

 ## 📬 Get in Touch
 Feel free to reach out anytime:

 📧 Email: bzhou@cqjtu.edu.cn